Upcoming Workshops

 10:30 AM - 12:30 PM Pacific

-Writing Show & Tell
+Show & Tell for Writers

 We'll chat.

-This is a friendly space, which traditionally attracts some super-smart, funny, kind, generous writers.
-Most importantly, we are not "critiquing," (i.e. ripping apart) anyone's work.
-No one will tell you what you "should" do, or how you can "fix" your writing—because it's not broken!
-We'll talk about stuff, offer our input, and you'll leave with some new ideas to keep going.
+Most importantly, we're not "critiquing," (i.e. ripping apart) anyone's work.
+No one’s going to tell you what you "should" do, or how you can "fix" your writing—because it's not broken!
+We'll talk about craft, offer our input, and you'll leave with some new ideas that’ll motivate you to keep going.

 -